 Today, Ayutthaya is a UNESCO World Heritage Site.
-You will see the Wat Phra Si Sanphet, the largest temple of Ayutthaya which once contained a 16 meters high standing Buddha image covered with gold.
+You will visit three of Ayutthaya’s grandest sites.
+First is the Wat Phra Si Sanphet, the largest temple of Ayutthaya which once contained a 16 meters high standing Buddha image covered with gold.
 During the Burmese invasion the gold was taken by the Burmese army.

 Wat Chaiwatthanaram is a must see that was build around 1630 in an architectural style that resembles the Angkor Wat in Cambodia.
 It is believed that this monastery was build around 1630 by King Prasatthong to make merit for his mother.

 Boat trip on the rivers surrounding Ayutthaya

 The old capital Ayutthaya is located on an island surrounded by three rivers, the Chao Phraya, the Pa Sak and the Lopburi river.
 You will have a chance to enjoy the river scenery as well as views of many of Ayutthaya’s impressive temples during a private boat trip around the island.